emsejournal/emsejournal.github.io/special_issues/2020_SE_and_COVID-19.md

 ## Reviewers Wanted

-If you’d like to to volunteer to review papers submitted to the special issue, please send an email to emse-eic@googlegroups.com
+If you’d like to to volunteer to review papers submitted to the special issue, please send an email to emse-eic (at) googlegroups.com

 ## Submission Instructions
-Papers should be submitted through the [Empirical Software Engineering editorial manager website](http://www.editorialmanager.com/emse/) (http://www.editorialmanager.com/emse/) as follows (1) select “Research Papers” and (2) later on the Additional Information page:
+Papers should be submitted through the [Empirical Software Engineering editorial manager website](http://www.editorialmanager.com/emse/)  as follows (1) select “Research Papers” and (2) later on the Additional Information page:
 - Answer “Yes” to “Does this paper belong to a special issue?”
 - And select “Software Engineering and COVID-19" for "Please select the issue your manuscript belongs to".